apache/druid/docs/querying/sql.md

 SELECT some_column, COUNT(*) FROM druid.foo WHERE other_column = 'foo' GROUP BY 1 ORDER BY 2 DESC
 ```

-SET statements only apply to the query in the same request.
+In the JSON API and the web console, SET statements only apply to the query in the same request.
 Subsequent requests are not affected.
+With the [Druid JDBC driver](./sql-jdbc.md#set-statements), they apply to all subsequent queries on the same connection.

 SET statements work with SELECT, INSERT, and REPLACE queries.